 Since 1876, Government House, Melbourne has been the official office and residence of the Governor of Victoria – a position currently held by the Honourable Linda Dessau AM.
 The Italianate building was once the grandest government house in the British Empire, and annually on Australia Day, the public is invited to tour the residence and its surrounding gardens.

 In 1851, Victoria officially became a separate colony with Charles La Trobe taking up the role of Lieutenant-Governor.
 Since that time, there have been five chief residences of the Victorian Governor.
 The first was La Trobe’s Cottage, which has since been relocated and operates as a museum.
-Between 1854-1874, Governors lived at Toorak House, and after 1874, they resided at Bishopscourt until 1876 when the current Government House was ready for occupancy.
+From 1854 to 1874, Governors lived at Toorak House, and after 1874, they resided at Bishopscourt until 1876, when the current Government House was ready for occupancy.

 Government House is open to the public on Australia Day each year.
-Visitors can wander through the gardens and tour the residence for a look inside one of Victoria’s most historically significant buildings.
+Visitors can wander through the gardens and tour the residence for a look inside Victoria’s most historically significant building.
 Entry is free and includes musical entertainment, children’s activities and light refreshments.

-Appointed by the Queen, under the recommendation of the Premier of Victoria, the Governor of Victoria works ‘at the queen’s pleasure’, ‘in accordance with the conventions of the Westminster system.’
-The Governor performs a number of roles including opening parliament, appointing the Premier and Ministers of the Crown, and has the power to dissolve Parliament and dismiss the Premier among others duties.
-The current Governor is former judge Honourable Linda Dessau AM, who became Victoria’s first female governor in July 2015.
+Appointed by the Queen, under the recommendation of the Premier of Victoria, the Governor of Victoria works “at the queen’s pleasure” and “in accordance with the conventions of the Westminster system”.
+The Governor performs a number of roles, including opening parliament, appointing the Premier and Ministers of the Crown, and has the power to dissolve Parliament and dismiss the Premier, among others duties.
+The current Governor is former judge, Honourable Linda Dessau AM, who became Victoria’s first female governor in July 2015.